 4. Seat Size

 Having the seat of the saddle fit the rider is another seemingly obvious point, yet far too many riders try to wedge themselves into too small of a seat.
 I often hear the excuse – “well, the saddle fits the horse really well, so it’s OK that I suffer in a saddle that is too small”.
 The truth is, the saddle that is too small for the rider will NEVER fit the horse well.
 Instead of rider’s weight resting in the deepest part of the saddle, in front of the cantle, the rider will end up seating ON the cantle, putting all of the weight on the back edge of the saddle bars, pushing them into the horse’s loin.
 To make things worse, sitting up on the cantle tips the rider’s pelvis forward, so now the rider is unbalanced as well, causing, even more, motion and more digging into the horse’s back.
 Another common misconception is that only bigger/heavier riders need larger seats.
-The reality is that the seat size depends on the length of rider’s femur – a long legged rider needs a longer seat.
+The reality is that the seat size depends on the length of rider’s femur – a long-legged rider needs a longer seat.
 Notice I didn’t say a taller rider – height itself does not necessarily mean a longer leg.
 My husband is 5-6 inches taller than me, yet my inseam is about 2 inches longer.
 Saddles that are too large for the rider are also a problem – usually, that means that the stirrups will be hung too far forward (see Point 3.
 Above).
 An overly large seat makes keeping one’s balance difficult.

 5. The Rise of the Seat (the angle from the deepest point toward the pommel)

-This is a very important aspect to consider, and it is entirely individual – it depends on each rider’s conformation.
+This is a very important aspect to consider, and it is entirely individual – it depends on each rider’s confirmation.
 Next time you are in a saddle shop, take a look at the saddles in profile, eyes level with the seat.
 You will notice a great range in width and location of the flat part of the seat meant to accommodate your seat bones and allow you to keep a vertical/neutral pelvis.
 You will see some saddles that have no level spot – the seat rises right from the bottom of the cantle.
 It would be very hard to keep a balanced seat in such a saddle, so they won’t work well for Western Dressage.
 Again, you must try different types of saddles to determine what works for you: some people’s pelvic floor requires the support of a steep rise, other riders need a much gentler angle.

 To sum it up – the saddle must fit the horse and allow you to effortlessly maintain a balanced position with a straight line (looking from the side) running vertically through your ear-shoulder-hip-heel.
 If you noticed, I have not mentioned particular types of saddles, or makes/models.
 There is such a huge variety of each type (barrel/cutting/pleasure etc.) that you are likely to find your next Western Dressage Saddle in any of those categories.
 Do not rely on someone else’s choice – just because the saddle works well for someone else does not mean it will work for you.
 Do not take the price as the sole guarantee that the saddle is suitable for Western Dressage (but avoid brand new saddle for $200 – a good saddle cannot be built that cheaply).
 DO look at used saddles – a well taken care of saddle will last many decades.
 If budget allows, custom saddles are the way to go – they will be built to fit you and your horse.